aws-samples/aws-do-hyperpod/Container-Root/hyperpod/deployment/eks/run-ai/README.md

 * ${CERTIFICATE_NAME}.crt         - certificate
 * ${CERTIFICATE_NAME}.key         - private key

+###### 4.3.2.3.1.
+A note about certificate renewal

+Letsencrypt certificates are valid for 90 days.
+Cert Manager renews the certificate automatically before they expire, however the certificate does not automatically export from certmanager and apply to the runai installation.
+If the certificate in your runai installation is expired, you will not be able to load the runai UI.
+If you are using a letsencrypt certificate, repeat steps 4.3.2.3, 4.3.2.4, and 4.3.3. to renew the certificate in your runai deployment.

 ##### 4.3.2.4.
 Save certificate outside of container

 By default the `aws-do-hyperpod` container has the folder where it was started from, mounted as `/aws-do-hyperpod`.
 To ensure that we do not lose the certificate files if the container restarts, please execute the following commans to save these certificate files outside of the container.